 - Osteoarthritis.
 Early research suggests that applying ointment or liniment containing wormwood to the knee might reduce pain in people with osteoarthritis.
 But it doesn’t seem to improve stiffness or function.
 Wormwood also doesn’t seem to be as effective as using a prescription gel containing a medicine called piroxicam.

 - Gallbladder disorders.

 - Loss of appetite.

 - Other conditions.

 Side Effects & SafetyWormwood is LIKELY SAFE when taken by mouth in the amounts commonly found in food and beverages, including bitters and vermouth, as long as these products are thujone-free.
-It is POSSIBLY SAFE when products devoid of the chemical thujone are used as a medicine.
+It is POSSIBLY SAFE when applied to the skin as ointment.
 Wormwood that contains thujone is POSSIBLY UNSAFE when it is taken by mouth or used on the skin.
 When taken by mouth, thujone can cause seizures, muscle breakdown (rhabdomyolysis), kidney failure, restlessness, difficulty sleeping, nightmares, vomiting, stomach cramps, dizziness, tremors, changes in heart rate, urine retention, thirst, numbness of arms and legs, paralysis, and death.
-When used on the skin, wormwood can cause severe skin redness and burning.
+When used on the skin, wormwood can reportedly cause severe skin redness and burning.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Wormwood is LIKELY UNSAFE when taken by mouth during pregnancy in amounts greater than what is commonly found in food.
 The concern is the possible thujone content.
 Thujone might affect the uterus and endanger the pregnancy.
 It's also best to avoid topical wormwood, since not enough is known about the safety of applying wormwood directly to the skin.